 How To Avoid Getting Razor Bumps

 It goes without saying that everyone’s skin reacts differently and it may take some trial and error to discover what works for your skin type and its sensitivity level when it comes to avoiding razor burn.
-To help, we asked Jenna Haley from First Aid Beauty to share her tips on how to beat razor bumps.
+To help, we asked the brand experts from some of our favourite skincare brands to share their tips on how to beat razor bumps.

 Step 1 Exfoliate Your Skin